opendistro-for-elasticsearch/opendistro-build/elasticsearch/README.md

 ### Requirements

-Make sure you are in the linux_distributions folder and have Java installed (assume you are using ubuntu 18.04).
+Make sure you are in the directory elasticsearch/linux_distributions folder and have Java installed (assume you are using ubuntu 18.04).

 - Java
 ```